 There are four pillars upon which the NMAAHC stands:

-- It explores what it means to be an American and share how American values like resiliency, optimism, and spirituality are reflected in African American history and culture; and
+- It explores what it means to be an American and share how American values like resiliency, optimism, and spirituality are reflected in African American history and culture

-- It serves as a place of collaboration that reaches beyond Washington to engage new audiences and to collaborate with the myriad of museums and educational institutions that have explored and preserved this important history well before this museum was created.
+- It serves as a place of collaboration that reaches beyond Washington, D.C. to engage new audiences and to work with the myriad of museums and educational institutions that have explored and preserved this important history well before this museum was created.

 This Museum will tell the American story through the lens of African American history and culture.
 This is America’s Story and this museum is for all Americans.Lonnie G. Bunch, III Founding Director, NMAAHC